 Remember to use common sense when stripping off at a beach.
 Only select secluded areas where there are either other naked people or no one at all.

 Central Auckland City

-At the end of St Heliers Bay on Tamaki Drive, this beach has unfortunately developed a rather unsavory reputation of late.
-Not recommended.
-This is a shame, given that it is the closest nude beach to the Auckland CBD.
+At the end of St Heliers Bay on Tamaki Drive, this beach has unfortunately developed a rather unsavory reputation as of late and is no longer recommended.
+This is a shame, considering it is the closest nude beach to the Auckland CBD.

 Bethells Beach (Te Henga)

 A popular surf beach, but there are few people away from the area near the lifeguard building.